yani82/love_wins_be/README.md

 $ rails s
 ```
 4. Navigate to the frontend directory and run:
-# Requirements
 https://github.com/sgrant0225/kitchen_alchemist_frontend.git
 ```
 open index.html
 ```
-5. Create a post by filling the
+5. Create a post by filling in the
 ## Title
 ## Content
 ## Image URL